lpezet/java/patterns-annotation/README.md

 ### @ShortCircuit
-This annotation wraps a method call with a CircuitBreak.
+This annotation wraps a method call with a Circuit Breaker pattern.
 Upon certain conditions, the method call will be short-circuited (i.e. not called), then called again upon other conditions.

 Attribute | Description